Navigation: Home | Order Books | Calendar | Contact | Articles | Beliefs | Youtube Videos | Rumble Videos

 8. We don’t hold that all violations of the Law put a person’s salvation in jeopardy, but only those violations that can be classed as mortal sins or outright rebellion.
 Israel was never able to keep the Law perfectly, but the Almighty has always shown loving-kindness to those who love Him and keep his commandments.

 9. We hold that those who have fallen asleep in Messiah will be raised to everlasting life with a new immortal body, and the unsaved will be raised to face everlasting death, in which they will cease to exist.
+The Scripture does not teach Eternal Conscious Tormet for the unsaved.
+This is just another doctrine of demons to smear the character of God.
+Rather, the Most High will destroy that which has become courrupt, because he must in order to preserve moral authority and those who receive everlasting life.

 10. We hold to the Torah and Prophets received by Messiah, and given by Messiah, and to all the writings of the Emissaries of Messiah.